Professor, Jackson School of International Studies

 As Director of the Stroum Center for Jewish Studies from 2011 to the present, Pianko has expanded UW’s Jewish Studies offerings considerably.
 On campus, he has overseen the development of an exemplary online presence, the creation of a graduate fellowship program, the hiring of a new Chair in Israel Studies, the implementation innovative public programs, and the emergence of the Sephardic Studies program.

-Pianko serves on the Executive Board of the Association for Jewish Studies.
+Pianko is the current President of the Association for Jewish Studies.
 In addition, Pianko lectures widely on topics related to Judaism, Zionism, and Technology.
 He has been awarded a Mellon Foundation Fellowship, a UW Technology Teaching Fellowship, a Royalty Research Award, and a Wexner Graduate Fellowship.